asherpisu/FinalProject/README.md

 ## High-Level Overview

 This is an attempt to recreate Noita's particle simulation in java.
+I'm using a similar approach to other people's projects attempting the same, by using cellular automata to manage interactions between particles.

-## Folder Structure
+## Program Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+The Particle class will have [complete later].

 ## Dependencies